 using the Library’s computers to gain unauthorized access to any network or computer;

 - engaging in any illegal activity;

 Use of the adult Internet computers is available to those 18 years of age and older.
-Those under the age of 18 may use the computers in either the Young Adult or Children’s departments as appropriate.
+Those under the age of 18 may use the computers in the Young Adult departments.
 Registered users may bring minors with them to the adult Internet computers if they are the minors’ parent/guardian; however use of the terminal is restricted to only the adult.

 It is the policy of the Marshall Public Library to: (a) prevent user access over its computer network to, or transmission of, inappropriate material via Internet, Wi-Fi, electronic mail, or other forms of direct electronic communications; (b) prevent unauthorized access and other unlawful online activity; (c) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; and (d) comply with the Children’s Internet Protection Act [Pub.
 L. No. 106-554 and 47 USC 254 (h)].

 Key terms are as defined in the Children’s Internet Protection Act.

 To the extent practical, technology protection measures (or “Internet filters”) shall be used to block or filter Internet, Wi-Fi, or other forms of electronic communications, access to inappropriate information.

 Specifically, as required by the Children’s Internet Protection Act, blocking shall be applied to visual depictions of material deemed obscene or child pornography, or to any material deemed harmful to minors.

 Subject to staff supervision, technology protection measures may be disabled or, in the case of minors, minimized only for bona fide research or other lawful purposes.